 print("Error:", ex)

-While throwing an exception manually is done with raise.
+While throwing a manual Exception is done with raise.

 raise Exception("This is a manually thrown exception!")

-As usual, apart from the small syntax differences, most programming languages include exception management, with more similarities than differences.
+As usual, apart from small syntax differences, most programming languages include Exception handling, with more similarities than differences.

 Best Practices Tips

-You should not abuse the use of the try-catch block.
+You should not overuse the try-catch block.
 Its use should be limited to truly exceptional or unpredictable situations, and not as a mechanism to control the normal flow of the program.

-If it is predictable that an error will occur in a process, we should first check the possible causes of errors.
-The try-catch block is left only for things that we cannot check.
+If an error is foreseeable in a process, we should first check for the possible causes of errors.
+The try-catch block is reserved only for things we cannot check.

-For example, let’s imagine that you want to access a file.
-Reading a file is a process that is always susceptible to generating exceptions, because it is a resource of the operating system that we do not control.
+For example, imagine you want to access a file.
+Reading a file is a process that is always susceptible to generating Exceptions, because it is an operating system resource that we do not control.

 try